ishine/transvip/README.md

 pip install -r requirements.txt
 ```

-You may also need a SASC checkpoint for data preparation and model training.
+You may also need a SASCodec checkpoint for data preparation and model training.
 Refer to [link](https://github.com/nethermanpro/sascodec) for installation and checkpoint.
 A pretrained SeamlessM4T model and the corresponding tokenizer is required.
 It is available at [here](https://github.com/facebookresearch/seamless_communication).

 ## Prepare Data